 Before You Go to Tahiti Tips

 It’s Not Just Bora Bora

-Prior to my visit, I thought Tahiti and Bora Bora were one and the same, when yet there are in fact 118 islands making up the Islands of Tahiti, each with their own unique quality.
-I understand the desire to see Bora Bora; it’s everything you’ve ever seen in pictures and more.
-But when you go, take the time to investigate other islands.
-Before you book, consider splitting your stay between at least three of them.
+Prior to my visit, I thought Tahiti and Bora Bora were one and the same, when in fact there actually 118 islands making up the Islands of Tahiti, each with their own unique quality.
+I understand the desire to see Bora Bora in all it’s French Polynesian glory.
+It’s everything you’ve ever seen in pictures and so much more.
+But when you go, take the time to investigate other islands, like Taha’a, you would be surprised to find out I’m sure that well maybe not as famous there are just as beautiful, and more affordable options.
+Before you book, consider splitting your stay between at least three different islands.

 I spent time on the big island of Tahiti, as well as Bora Bora, and Moorea.
 I fully expected Bora Bora to be my favourite, but it was Moorea that stole my heart.
 Called “The Magical Island,” Moorea is the perfect mix of blue lagoons, lush green vegetation, Polynesian hospitality, and French culture; essentially, it’s paradise.
 Of course, it probably helped that the Sofitel Moorea Ia Ora was an absolutely flawless resort to take it all in.
 The trip left me insatiable, and I’ve been positively obsessed about getting to know even more of Tahiti, and I’m feeling the call of Rangiroa and the Marquesas for my next visit.

 Transportation between islands is easy with Air Tahiti.
 Pro tip: get in line early so you can get a window seat to capture that perfect Instagram shot.
 Boat transportation is also available, and while it may take you a bit longer to get to your destination, you won’t regret the time you spend taking in the natural beauty around you.

 An Overwater Bungalow May Not Be for You